SCHOOL FOR INTERMEDIATE VOCATIONAL EDUCATION (BMS)

 - Further training courses (three years) up to the Higher Education Entrance Examination and Diploma examination, after completing a programme lasting at least three years at a School for Intermediate Vocational Education (BMS)

-- Successful completion of the New Secondary School, or the Academic Secondary School, Lower Level is required.
+- Successful completion of the Compulsory Secondary School, or the Academic Secondary School, Lower Level is required.

 School for Intermediate Vocational Education (BMS) generally lasts from one to four years.
 Attending a BMS for one or two years will provide a partial vocational training, whilst attending for three or four years, including a final examination, will provide a completed programme of vocational training.
 Young people completing this type of education will be subject to the relevant entitlements laid down in the Trade and Industry Code (Gewerbeordnung).

 After completing a period of at least three years at the School for Intermediate Vocational Education (BMS), young people will take additional courses (for three years), leading to the Reifeprüfung and diploma examination.
 Young people completing the four-year School for Intermediate Vocational Education (BMS) are able to attend special forms of trade-relevant Post-secondary VET Courses.

-In order to attend special forms of education of that type, it is necessary to have successfully completed the 4th year/8th year of education at a Secondary School, New Secondary School or Academic Secondary School (with the exception of Latin, Geometrical Drawing and compulsory subjects for one's area of focus - Schwerpunktpflichtgegenstände).
+In order to attend special forms of education of that type, it is necessary to have successfully completed the 4th year/8th year of education at a Compulsory Secondary School or Academic Secondary School (with the exception of Latin, Geometrical Drawing and compulsory subjects for one's area of focus - Schwerpunktpflichtgegenstände).

 The main types of Schools for Intermediate Vocational Education (BMS):

 - Secondary Business School (Handelsschule) (three years)

 - Vocational School for Social Professions (Fachschule für Sozialberufe) (three years)

 - Federal Sports Academy (Bundessportakademie) (three years)

 - Vocational School for Social Care Professions (Schulen für Sozialbetreuungsberufe) (two to four years) (admission from the age of 16 or 17 years)

 - Vocational School for Agriculture and Forestry (Land- und forstwirtschaftliche Fachschule) (two to four years)

 - Vocational School for Social Services (Schule für Sozialdienste) (two years)